MartinBlackburn/pretty-forms/README.md

 ".radio" for a checkbox
 ".radio.selected" for a ticked checkbox

 ".select" for a select box
-".select .options" for the dropdown list of options
-".select .options li" for a single option
-".select .options li:hover" for a single option when hovered

 [View it in action here](http://martinblackburn.github.com/pretty-forms/)